Ian Hamilton (British Army officer): Gordon drums

-In October 1914, during WWI, the 2nd Battalion Gordon Highlanders landed in Ostend, Belgium, and was transported to the front.
-They took with them their pipes but the bulky drums were left in Ostend, under the care of the police, because the transport wagons were "overloaded."
-After Ostend fell to the Germans, the drums were taken to the Armoury Museum in Berlin as a "war trophy."
+In October 1914, during the First World War, the 2nd Battalion Gordon Highlanders landed in Ostend, Belgium, and was transported to the front.
+They took with them their pipes but the bulky drums were left in Ostend, under the care of the police, because the transport wagons were "overloaded".
+After Ostend fell to the Germans, the drums were taken to the Zeughaus armoury museum in Berlin as a "war trophy".
 Twenty years later, in 1934, Hamilton, the Regiment's colonel, wrote to Germany's president Paul von Hindenburg requesting the return of the seven drums and von Hindenburg "immediately" agreed.
-Hamilton traveled personally to the German capital and received the Gordon drums in a ceremony in which he spoke of his wish that there will be "no more war" between the "old allies of Waterloo."
+Hamilton travelled personally to the German capital and received the Gordon drums in a ceremony in which he spoke of his wish that there will be "no more war" between the "old allies of Waterloo".

 Death

 Hamilton died on 12 October 1947, aged 94, at his home at Hyde Park Gardens in London.
 His body was buried at Kilmadock Cemetery, in Doune, Stirlingshire, Scotland.
-In 2013, his grave was found to have fallen into a semi-derelict condition, and it was refurbished by Stirling Council.